Table of Contents

 WHY SHOULD I HAVE A CROWN AFTER THE ROOT CANAL?

 Crowns provide strong reinforcements to the weak teeth after the root canal procedure.
-Here are the 2 main reasons why crowns are important after root canal procedure.
+Here are the 2 main reasons why crowns are important after a root canal procedure.

 A root canal-treated tooth will be fragile.
 Hence it cannot bear heavy occlusal forces.